exavolt/zflo/docs/advanced-ai-integrations.md

 **How It Works**:

-1. A `ZFNode` is marked with a special property, e.g., `"inputMode": "naturalLanguage"`.
+1. A `NodeDefinition` is marked with a special property, e.g., `"inputMode": "naturalLanguage"`.
 2. When the `FlowEngine` enters this node, the UI presents a text input field instead of buttons.
 3. The user types their response (e.g., "I guess I'll check out the forest first").
 4. The application sends the user's text and the list of available choices (e.g., `["Explore the forest", "Go to the village"]`) to an AI model.